ARGOeu/argodoc/content/guides/compute.md

 specifies the date of the metric data we want to upload
 - `-t --tenant {STRING}`
 a case-sensitive string specifing the name of the tenant

+The upload_metric script will push the latest clean metric data to the hadoop cluster for a specific date

 ##### upload_sync.py